Anmol1696/Movie_review/README.md

 More data always help.
 It might also solve the problem of sparsity to better fit with other models<br>
 One can also use the `frequency_data_frame` to comeup with our own classifier<br>
 For pre-processing, a threshold can be set, such that we consider only the words that have a higer frequency in all of the training data for the predection model.
 This will reduce the noise greatly<br>

+## Reference
+One can find all the references in the `refrence.txt` file